melowntech/workshop/index.rst

 ########################################

-VTS 3D Geospatial Software Stack is an open source solution for streaming and interactive rendering of 3D geospatial content developed by
+VTS 3D Geospatial Software Stack is an open source solution developed by `Melown Technologies <https://www.melown.com>`_ for streaming and interactive rendering of 3D geospatial content.
-`Melown Technologies <https://www.melown.com>`_.
 It is a client-server architecture with C++ Linux backend components and JavaScript and C++ frontend libraries for Web, Linux, MacOS and iOS development.